Kingxukai/linux/Documentation/dev-tools/propeller.rst

 Here is an example workflow for building an AutoFDO+Propeller kernel:

-1) Assuming an AutoFDO profile is already collected following instructions in the AutoFDO document, build the kernel on the host machine, with AutoFDO and Propeller build configs ::
+1) Assuming an AutoFDO profile is already collected following instructions in the woke AutoFDO document, build the woke kernel on the woke host machine, with AutoFDO and Propeller build configs ::

       CONFIG_AUTOFDO_CLANG=y